cryptpad/blog/posts/Signing-CryptPad.md

 date: 2018-06-15 12:07:05
 author: Caleb James DeLisle
 tags:
 - signing
 - subresource integrity
 - chain of trust
+summary: CryptPad was designed with a view that privacy should be default and cryptography should be invisible.
+In order to do this, we made use of the web-app model so people could just go to cryptpad.fr and immediately begin using the app, no installation necessary.
+However, this model has a known flaw...
 ---

 CryptPad was designed with a view that privacy should be default and cryptography should be invisible.
 In order to do this, we made use of the web-app model so people could just go to cryptpad.fr and immediately begin using the app, no installation necessary.
 However, this model has a known flaw, the server can decide what client-side code it will send to any given user, allowing a compromized server to serve code with a back-door vulnerability.